cyeezy08/CheatPoint/README.md

 ## How to Use

 1. Open any webpage with a form.
-2. Click the FormAI icon.
+2. Click the CheatPoint icon.
 3. On the **Fill** tab, add context if desired:
    > "I am a 22-year-old software engineering student from Malaysia"
 4. Click **Scan Page for Fields** detected fields will highlight green.